-Every year the governing body will review and publish information concerning the school admission policy.
-This will confirm the maximum number of children to be admitted to the school as a whole, the Pupil Admissions Number (PAN) which is currently [140] and explain how places will be allocated until the PAN is reached at which point the governors will consider whether the resources available at the time will enable additional places to be made available.
+1.2 Every year the admissions authority will review and publish information concerning the school admission policy.
+This will confirm the maximum number of children to be admitted to the school as a whole, the Pupil Admissions Number (PAN) which is currently (150) and explain how places will be allocated until the PAN is reached at which point the admissions authority will consider whether the resources available at the time will enable additional places to be made available.
 If not, the decision will be to refuse all applications that would lead to admission of a pupil above the PAN.